Translate Global HR Policies and Procedures

 Legal Translation Services for Global Code of Conduct

 The final piece of this discussion must center on the need for legal translation services for the in-house counsel of multinational corporations.
 A well-written code of conduct or code of ethics is of no use to anyone if employees cannot understand it.
 So, in any effort to create a global code of conduct or ethics, the final step must be how to ensure that your employees abroad can read it.
 Of course, the best and most effective way to accomplish that is to obtain the services of a high-quality legal translation service.

 Codes of conduct and ethics tend to use technical, legal language.
 For that reason, you need a professional, legal translation service that can take highly technical, legal language, and translate it properly and accurately.
-We invite you to consider using All Language Alliance, Inc. We have extensive experience translating legal documents in many languages, including Mandarin Chinese, Russian, Korean, French, Brazilian Portuguese, Spanish, Thai, Bhutanese, Dzongkha.
+We invite you to consider using All Language Alliance, Inc. We have extensive experience translating legal documents in many languages, including Mandarin, Mongolian, Russian, Korean, French, Brazilian Portuguese, Spanish, Thai, Bhutanese, Dzongkha.
 If your multinational corporation is working towards developing a global code of conduct or global code of ethics, then make sure to keep us in mind as your final step in the process.

 **This law translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.